zivantika123/AI-SA-/README.md

 During webcam usage, the model constantly makes predictions as you move through exercises, updating the confidence scores in real-time.
 Model Initialization
-The first step in JavaScript is initializing the Teachable Machine model:

-Loading the Model:
-The model is loaded using tmPose.load() where the URLs for model.json and metadata.json are specified.
-Model Ready:
-Once the model is loaded, the system is ready to start making predictions on images or webcam data.
-Webcam Setup
-The webcam setup ensures that the user's camera is accessed and the video feed is captured for real-time pose detection:

-Webcam Initialization:

-The webcam is initialized with the specified dimensions (e.g., 200x200) and optional flipping (for mirror effect).
-Play Function:

-The webcam.play() method starts the video feed, which is then continuously updated as the user performs exercises.
-Pose Detection
-The pose detection part uses the loaded model to analyze the webcam or image data and estimate the user's pose:

 Pose Estimation: